MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 If you have the subscription versions of the Project and Visio desktop apps, continue to use those.
 If you have the 2013 versions of Project and Visio, you can either upgrade to the subscription versions or keep using the 2013 versions side-by-side with Microsoft 365 Apps.
 If you have the 2016 MSI version of Project or Visio, you should [use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

-## Step 5 - Define your deployment groups
+## Step 5 - Plan your upgrade from existing versions of Office

 > [!NOTE]
-> **Best practice:** Define deployment groups to deploy the appropriate architectures, update channels, languages, and applications to your client devices.
-If multiple deployment groups share the same architecture and update channel, use the same installation package to install Office.

-When deploying Office, you can install different versions of Office for different groups of users.
-In addition to the architecture and update channel, you can include or exclude specific applications, choose languages, and define the installation experience.
-Each group of users is a separate deployment group.
-If you use Configuration Manager, you define the settings for these deployment groups as part of the deployment wizard.
-If you use the ODT, you define the settings in a configuration file.

-Note that you can use the same installation package to deploy different configurations of Office to different groups.
-For example, you can create an installation package that includes the following:

-- 32-bit version of Microsoft 365 Apps
-- English, Japanese, and German
-- Semi-Annual Enterprise Channel

-This single installation package can then be used to deploy to multiple deployment groups:

-- Group 1 receives the Office apps in English
-- Group 2 receives the Office apps in all three languages
-- Group 3 receives the Office apps in English, but without Publisher

-By reusing installation packages for different deployment groups, you can save administrative costs and conserve network bandwidth.

-## Step 6 - Plan your upgrade from existing versions of Office

-> [!NOTE]
-> **Best practice:** Before installing Microsoft 365 Apps, remove any existing versions of Office.
+> **Best practice:** Allow the Microsoft 365 Apps setup to automatically uninstall any existing MSI-based version of Office, Visio and Project.
+We do not recommend to run Microsoft 365 Apps in parallel with MSI-based Office on the same device.

-Before installing Microsoft 365 Apps, we recommend removing any existing versions of Office.
-Microsoft supports installing Microsoft 365 Apps alongside the most recent previous version of the Office suite, but we don't recommend it.
-If you need to have two versions of Office on the same computer, we recommend that you keep only the necessary earlier applications and that you plan to transition to using only Microsoft 365 Apps when possible.
-To verify the supported versions to be installed alongside Microsoft 365 Apps, refer to [Supported scenarios for installing different versions of Office, Project, and Visio on the same computer](install-different-office-visio-and-project-versions-on-the-same-computer.md).

 To help you remove prior versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element to automate the removal with your Microsoft 365 Apps deployment package.
 For details see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](upgrade-from-msi-version.md).

-## Step 7 - Plan for shared computers (optional)
+## Step 6 - Plan for shared computers (optional)

 > [!NOTE]
 > **Best practice:** For shared computer scenarios, such as VDI, enable shared computer activation when deploying Microsoft 365 Apps.

 If your organization has a virtual desktop infrastructure (VDI) implementation, or you have users that share workstations (for example, shift workers), you need to enable shared computer activation for those devices when you deploy Microsoft 365 Apps.

-With shared computer activation enabled, any user that has been assigned a Microsoft 365 Apps license can log on to the computer and use the Office apps, such as Word or Excel.
+With shared computer activation enabled, any user that has been assigned a Microsoft 365 Apps license can log on to the computer and use the apps, such as Word or Excel.
 For more details, see [Overview of shared computer activation for Microsoft 365 Apps](overview-shared-computer-activation.md).

 ## Review exit criteria